teddyking/snowflake/README.md

 For a full example see the [examples/examplesuite](examples/examplesuite).

 Then finally run your test suites.
-Flaky tests will appear in the web UI.
+Flaky tests will appear in the web UI, which by default is accessible at [http://localhost:8080](http://localhost:8080).

 ## Running snowflake's tests